 However, these dynamics open up more questions.
 Consider the German bureaucracy: while specialized, it suffered from a lack of responsiveness (Andersen, 2018).
-Is there a trade-off between the two?
+Is there a tradeoff between the two?
 As for the sciences and knowledge production in general, specialization is nowadays so structural that it is taken for granted - none would question the separation of knowledge and research into disciplines and subfields.
 Yet, while specialization increases productivity, it comes possibly at a cost, especially as it further progresses - missing out on riskier contributions, but with higher possible quality (Fleming, 2007), which could explain why recently research effort has not been matched by research output (Bloom et al., 2020).
-The conventional wisdom asserts that specialization is due to the burden of knowledge - as knowledge increases, one needs to train longer or narrower to be an expert in a field (Jones, 2009).
-This has an important implication: specialization is inevitable with the growth of knowledge.
-The results above suggest that it may not be the case.